aungpaing98/aungpaing98/README.md

 Name is Aung Paing

-- 🔭 Currently as Trainer in Lattwae Education.
+- 🔭 Currently working as an AI engineer in Global walkers, Myanmar.
 - 👯 Looking to collaborate on Front-End & Computer Vision Projects.
 - 💻 Currently learning everything.